 But when the Christ Light wondered what it would be like if we could venture outside of the room, we actually went nowhere—merely dreaming/imagining what it would be like to live outside in the darkness.

 As we seemed to have left the room and wandered into the darkness—a universe of fear—the Divine Mother (or Holy Spirit) created doorways through which we could return Home.
 These doorways are what we refer to as the spiritual path.

 On these doorways, however, our ego placed doors that serve as a barrier between us and God.
 These doors are known as philosophy and religion.
 Instead of being open, they are usually closed.
 So instead of encouraging and allowing us to walk through (and back to God), they tend to ask us to fall down and worship the door, thus distracting us from our destiny.

-The good news, however, is that the most dedicated followers of those religions will be unsatisfied with worshipping the door and instead will find themselves trying to peek and listen through the door for something they know is better than the door itself.
+The good news, however, is that the most dedicated followers of those religions will be unsatisfied with worshiping the door and instead will find themselves trying to peek and listen through the door for something they know is better than the door itself.
 This is a choice that’s made easier when we surrender old paradigms and programs of religion and addictive behaviors.